App-vNext/Polly/docs/strategies/retry.md

 Step 2: Capping the delay if needed:

+- If `MaxDelay` is not set then the previously calculated delay will be used.
-- If the previously calculated delay is greater than `MaxDelay` then `MaxDelay` will be used.
+- If `MaxDelay` is set and the previously calculated delay is greater than `MaxDelay` then `MaxDelay` will be used.

 Step 3: Using the generator if supplied